 All you have to do to kickstart the process is express that you want to press charges.
 From there, the authorities will request follow-up information from you in order to accurately fill out the assault report.
-Generally, this information includes the victim’s name, the assailant’s name, both their addresses (if known), where the assault occurred, the date and time that it occurred, how it occurred, and more.
+Generally, this information includes:

+As well as a list of other stuff.
 In many assault situations, the victim does not know their assailant; in this case, the authorities will simply ask for descriptions of them.
 Throughout this initial process, the person filing charges may need to release any information about potential witnesses, as well as details in writing.

 And while your memory of the incident is pivotal, don’t let a lack of memory deter you from turning someone in for the crime.
 After filing the charges, remember to keep a record of the assault report, as well as maintain the integrity of any evidence you have in your possession that could help the authorities.

-After police officers obtain the details that they need from the victims, they will then issue the victims copies of the reports that they filed.
+After police officers obtain the details that they need from the victims, they will then issue the victim’s copies of the reports that they filed.
 After that, the complaints will be taken to the prosecutor’s office where the prosecutor will look over the report to determine whether or not he or she believes there is enough information contained within the report to prosecute the assailant.
 If the prosecution believes that there is enough evidence to prosecute, then an arrest warrant will be issued for the assailant’s arrest from the judge.
 Additionally, police officers will investigate the crime further to obtain any additional evidence.

-Orders of Protection
+Orders of Protection After Pressing Assault Charges

 When an assault happens, some people are afraid to file charges on their assailants for fear of retribution.
 However, when filing assault charges, people may also seek to obtain orders of protection from the court as well, which are, essentially, restraining orders that if violated will result in the arrest of the assailant.
 Such orders require that the assailant not come within so many feet of the victim or any location where the victim is believed to be.